robertdfrench/ifuncd-up/README.md

 could or should link.
 The notion that someone would need to link OpenSSH against *other libraries* in order to get it to start probably never crossed the mind of any single OpenBSD developer.
-Indeed, there has been nearly zero discussion of CVE-2024-3094 on their mailing lists, and he [release notes][OpenSSH9.8p1] for OpenSSH 9.8 don't even mention it.
+Indeed, there has been nearly zero discussion of CVE-2024-3094 on their mailing lists, and the [release notes][OpenSSH9.8p1] for OpenSSH 9.8 don't even mention it.